Elective Offerings

 All students are placed in one elective class, though during the course request process, all students will submit (3) elective choices, ranked in order of preference.
 Applying for an elective does not guarantee placement in the class.

-Students must submit required additional information, if applicable, for EACH elective selected in order to be considered for that class, including their #2 and #3 choices.
+Students must submit the required application or additional information, if applicable, for EACH elective selected in order to be considered for that class, including their #2 and #3 choices.

 Art (6, 7, 8): Art is a full year class open to all students who are passionate about art, but may not have knowledge of the elements of art or principles of design.
 Students will work towards planning and creating independent projects.
 Students will have the opportunity to submit work into art shows throughout the year.
 Contact Mrs. Morrison at erin.morrison@sanjuan.edu with any questions.